UmmItC/Blog/content/about/_index.md

 1. I track some content using [Umami](https://github.com/umami-software/umami) and use Cloudflare for CDN.
 2. I have not enabled Cloudflare web analytics.

-And that's it.

-To block these things, I recommend using uBlock Origin or a similar tool.
+If you want to block these things, I recommend using uBlock Origin or a similar tool.
 If you don't believe me, press F12 to see the network activity analysis :)

 Additionally, this blog site is completely open source.
 See [here](https://codeberg.org/UmmIt/Blog).

 Also, for maximize my site transparency, Umami Cloud has a feature called `Enable share URL`.
 This feature allows you guys to see what I can see.
 Please see [here](https://analytics.eu.umami.is/share/HCL1bUSg0XgAfLOv/UmmIt).

+And that's it.
+Thank you for your supporting my blog. *Frankly, traffic is also my motivation HAHA...*

 ### Contact Us